 Antoine Kirry is a partner in the Paris office of Debevoise & Plimpton LLP, and heads the litigation practice of that office.
-He is a member of the New York Bar and the Paris Bar, and has extensive experience in criminal and administrative investigations, as well as complex litigation, in France.
+He is a member of the New York Bar and the Paris Bar, and has extensive experience in criminal and administrative investigations, and complex litigation in France.